wheelbarrowru/uFitness/README.md

 The project is a standard Maven project.
 Firstly, you should connect your database and create tables using [our SQL script](sql-script.sql).
 We advise you to use the same names as us, which you can find in [properties](src/main/resources/application.properties).
-You also should use [our SQLDialect](src/main/java/com/example/SQLDialect.java).
 To run the project from the command line, type `mvnw` (Windows), or `./mvnw` (Mac & Linux), then open http://localhost:8080 in your browser.